DevExpress/devextreme-demos/README.md

     npm run add-demo
     ```

-1. Choose or enter the category, the demo name, and the technology for the new demo using the built-in CLI.
+1. Use the built-in CLI to choose or enter the category, the demo name, and the technology for the new demo.

 ## ASP.NET Demos